ArcShahi/arc_color/README.md

 >
 > -The source code will posted here for collaborations and commits once few changes and optimization is done.
 This library is just a prototype.
 >
-> -First I must learn few things ( I'll split this Libray for C / C++ differently , because I"ve better options to write this library for C++ only.
+> -First I must learn few things ( I'll split this Libray for C / C++ differently , because I"ve better options to write this library for C++ only ).

 ## Please provide any feedback/issues you've.